Top 20 Santa Barbara attractions

 18. Olive Allee.

-The Olive Allee has rows of olive trees imported from Spain and France in the 1880s.
-The rows of trees lead to an ornate fountain, that depicts a mythological sea creature.
-Some of the orchard trees are visible to the right.
+Lotusland seems to have every type of garden imaginable, and even a charming olive alley!
+I walked along a row of olive trees in Olive Allee, imported from Spain and France in the 1880s.
+The pathway led to an ornate fountain, that depicts a mythological sea creature.
+I could even see some of the orchard trees, visible to the right.

 A photo of Madame Ganna.